Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 ---

 ####          **Introduction**
+**<span style="color:orange">We have just had a new release.
+This guide is being updated.
+After completion, this note will be removed.
+Please be patient.
+You can perform an installation.
+You may see slight differences in the clips and screenshots until they are updated.
+The estimated completion time is the end of Monday, January 16, 2023.</span>**

 You will need a credit card to set up billing.
 However, it will be free if you meet the [requirements](./NS_FreeTier).

 To complete installation, you will need to go through the first 5 items on the list below.
 You will need to use menus.
 [This](./HowToMenu.md) explains what to expect when using the menus.
 If you have followers, you will also need to complete item 6 after.